shelleywong/CSCI211-Course-Materials/CURE-E/qft.md

 2. Identify the stakeholder(s) who stand to gain from the insights derived from your project
 3. Provide some details about the dataset you intend to use and the data fields on which you will focus.
   * For historical weather data, you should focus on Daily Summaries.
 Some variables you should provide here are (1) the Date Range, (2) Station/Zip Code/City or other geographic/location identifier, and (3) observations/values (e.g. precipitation (PRCP), snowfall (SNOW), max temperature (TMAX), min temperature(TMIN), etc).
-  * For alternative fuel station data, you should be considering (1) the fuel type (Electric, Hydrogen, Biodiesel, etc), (2) different geographic locations (specific states, all states and Canada, etc), and (3) any other variables you are focusing on, such as station status (open or planned), specific charging networks, etc.
 4. You may use the same dataset and have the same stakeholder as other students, but you should be writing your own program and individually addressing a unique question.
 If you are working with other students to provide insights for a specific stakeholder, with each individual answering a different question for that stakeholder, list the names of the other students.<br>